-Vico’s Theory of the Causes of Historical Change - ISF MONOGRAPH SERIES NO. 1
+Vico’s Theory of the Causes of Historical Change: ISF Monograph 1

 About Leon Pompa

 Leon Pompa was Professor of Philosophy, 1977-1997 (now Professor Emeritus), in the University of Birmingham.
 His many publications include: Vico: A study of the ‘New Science’ (Cambridge University Press, 1975; revised and enlarged, CUP, 1990); Vico: Selected writings, ed. and trans.
 (CUP, 1982); Human Nature and Historical Knowledge: Hume, Hegel and Vico (CUP, 1990; first paperback ed.
 CUP, 2002); Vico: The First New Science, ed. and trans.
 (CUP, 2002).

 This monograph is a transcript of a lecture delivered to the Institute for Cultural Research on 17th October, 1970.